 - Plan to attend a women’s or victims’ support group for at least 2 weeks to gain support from others and to learn more about the effects of abuse and control.

-- Call the SafePlace Hotline for more information about individual or group counseling.
+- Contact the SAFEline for more information about individual or group counseling.